 The MBA is a 180 Level M credit programme and is offered in a full time and part time mode of study.
 Entry is at 2 points per year, in September and February.
 All full time cohorts are provided with 12 months tuition and 3 months self directed study.
 Those who commence their programmes in September can complete in 12 calendar months.
 Given the exigencies of university vacations those who commence in February can complete in 15 calendar months.
-Part time study is available on both a day/ evening, an evening only mode with some weekend workshops or flexible weekend delivery.
+For those students taking advantage of the extra semesters study in Washington DC, they would be expected to take this opportunity between semester A and semester B thus extending their programme of study.
+They would recommence their semester B studies in the following September.
+Students wishing to take advantage of this option must advise admissions at the time of application.

 Part time study on campus at UEL is available in daytime only mode.
-In line with the current University framework for the delivery of post graduate degrees the programme consists of 4, 30 L eve 1 M credit, core modules and one 60 credit Level M, capping module.
+In line with the current University framework for the delivery of post graduate degrees the programme consists of four, 30 L eve 1 M credit, core modules and one 60 credit Level M, dissertation module.

 Overall Structure

-- The MBA covers the following major subject areas
+The MBA covers the following major subject areas:

 - International Marketing

 - Operational Product/Service Delivery

 - Managerial Accounting

 - Financial Modelling

 - Leadership and Management

 - International HRM

 - Project Management

-- Strategic Management of Enterprise and Operational Risks

 - Management Dissertation/Business simulation/Work Based Learning

+- Strategic Tourism Management

-MBA Dissertation / Business Simulation / Work Based Learning Project; Students have a choice of doing two of the following three for this module: a business simulation, a management dissertation or work based learning project.
+MBA Dissertation / Business Simulation / Work Based Learning Project: Students have a choice of doing two of the following three for this module: a business simulation, a management dissertation or a work based learning project.
 For the dissertation, there will be a research-planning component to this module, which will take place in the second semester.
-The businesses simulation and the work based learning project, may be suited to those with management backgrounds or students sponsored by companies that wish to solve managerial problems.
+The business simulation and the work based learning project may be suited to those with management backgrounds or students sponsored by companies that wish to solve managerial problems.

-Due to the nature of the Management Dissertation/Business Simulation/Work Based Learning and since it is worth 60 credits, this component can be delivered over the course of 2 semesters.
+Due to the nature of the Management Dissertation / Business Simulation / Work Based Learning and since it is worth 60 credits, this component can be delivered over the course of 2 semesters.